 That is if there aren’t constant updates, it is better to use a webhook rather than an API.
 Also, a webhook is more suitable if an API is poor or isn’t available to link the applications.

-Webhooks only gets triggered when a new update is available.
-Thus, if the system goes offline due to some reason, there’s a chance you might miss out on the updates.
+Webhooks only get triggered when a new update is available.
+Keep in mind, if the system goes offline due to some reason, there’s a chance you might miss out on the updates.

 WHAT IS AN API?

 API is short for Application Programming Interface.
 It allows two applications to connect with each other or talk to each other.

 Unlike in a webhook, in an API the request for the information is first made from the client-side application.
 This is then sent to the server-side application.
 After the information is located the answer is sent back to the client-side-application.